dusk-network/docs-public/src/content/docs/getting-started/vm/counter-example.md

 ```

 **Notes**:
 - The `#[no_mangle]` annotations are needed in order to turn off the default Rust linker name mangling.
-We want our names to be as they are, since they will be called via mechanisms outside of control of the linker.
+We want our names to be as they are, since they will be called via mechanisms outside the control of the linker.

 - `uplink::wrap_call` takes care of all the boilerplate code needed to serialize/deserialize and pass arguments to and from our methods.